hubse/hubse/README.md

 ---

 ## 💬 Passion & Philosophy:
-I'm passionate about my field **software engineering** and love to stay ahead with technology.
-As a **Development Lead**, I’m driven by the energy of my team and the challenge of building from the ground up, thriving in fast-paced environments where quality, collaboration, and speed are key.
+- I'm passionate about my field **software engineering**, love staying ahead with technology and drive continuous **innovation as a Lead**.

 ---

 ## 💡 Fun Fact:
-I’m excited by **new challenges** and constantly seek opportunities to learn and innovate, whether optimizing performance, mentoring, or **exploring new frameworks**.
+- I’m excited by **new challenges** and constantly seek opportunities to learn and innovate.
 If you're interested in collaborating on **speed-driven** software development, feel free to reach out!

 ---